 3. accusing those who don’t agree with your views on this matter as racist, bigots, un-empathetic, not woke, and etc is wrong

-First of all race must be understood from the Bible and not from popular culture.
-Factually speaking, there is no such thing as different human races because there is only one human race.
-According to the biblical account, human beings artificially identified as whites, blacks, brown, yellows, reds, etc are all descendants of our first parents Adam and Eve.
+First of all, race must be understood from the Bible and not from popular culture.
+Biblically and factually speaking, there is no such thing as different human races because there is only one human race.
+According to the biblical account, human beings identified as whites, blacks, brown, yellows, reds, etc are all descendants of our first parents Adam and Eve.
 Humans share the same human gene pool.
 More importantly, every human beings are made in the image of God (imago dei).
 Because humans are made in God’s image, every human beings have an intrinsic worth and value that comes from God.
 Therefore, racism (as popularly understood today) is a sin.
 Make no mistake about it, racism is a sin and there is no excuse for it.
 It is devaluing and mistreating another human being made in God’s image.

 Fourth, the one broad true statement that Bible-believing Christians must affirm is that “all are sinners” and “there’s none righteous, not even one.”
 Because human beings are sinners, racism is prevalent in the entire race of humans.
 As Asian Americans living in this wonderful nation, we are a super minority.
 According to the most recent US Census Bureau report, Asians make up approximately 5.63% of the total US populations (18,415,198 out of 327,167,439).
-As a super minority, Asians regularly experience racism and discrimination from other races and even from one another.
+As a super minority, Asians regularly experience racism and discrimination from other so called races and even from one another.
 That being said, we ought to acknowledge that Asians also have our own issues with racism and discrimination.
 What I’m about to say in the following sentences DOES NOT APPLY to certain ethnic congregations who predominantly speak a language other than English.
-Having said that, many English-speaking churches raise artificial barriers based on race.
+Having said that, many English-speaking churches raise artificial barriers based on so called race.
 Just consider how we broadly categorize English-speaking churches as white, black, hispanic, and asian churches.
 Furthermore, why do English-speaking so called asian churches, name our churches with discriminatory qualifying terms like Korean, Chinese, Japanese, Vietnamese, Asian etc?
 It’s not blatant racism, but it is undeniable that there are racial overtones in those names.
 Our Lord Jesus Christ being a Jew would be excluded from some of these churches.
-As Bible-believing English-speaking churches, we should be open to all races with both words and actions.
+As Bible-believing English-speaking churches, we should be open to all so called races with both words and actions.
 Just because we are labeled as minorities does not mean we are innocent of racism and discrimination.
 If you have never had a racist thought or made a racist comment under your breath, then please pick up a stone and cast it at the rest of us.
 Before we hastily condemn others, we should look at ourselves first.
 Jesus said in Matthew 7:3–5, 3 “Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 4 “Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye?
 5 “You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.”

 Fifth, remind yourself that the Gospel is the only hope for society.
 The Gospel movement is the only solution for our problems.
 Christians must focus on the deeper underlying human problem rather than the various symptoms such as racism.
 Many talk about racial reconciliation and healing.
 The many proposed solutions to racism deal with the issue at a superficial level.
 Even if we can put in place stronger laws to regulate racist behaviors, people will still be a racist inside.
 You can somewhat regulate behaviors with laws, but man-made laws cannot regulate the heart of a man.
 The Bible teaches us that sin is a human heart problem.
 Racism is a human heart problem.
 Human beings are racists because our hearts are corrupt.
 Racism is a condition of the heart that manifests in speech and behavior.
 To get to the root of the problem, a heart change is not enough but a heart transplant is needed.
 We need a new heart so that we can love all people as God loves all people.
 The Gospel is the only answer to racism and all sin problems.
 Ezekiel 36:26 states, “Moreover, I will give you a new heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh.”
 When people come to believe in Jesus Christ as his/her Savior and Lord, they get this new heart that gives them the supernatural ability to grow in their love for all people as God loves all people.